ColinM94/famobi-test/readme.md

 9. Running the app locally always gives me bad performance, the published version here will show the actual performance of the app.
     - https://expo.io/@someirishlad/famobi-test

-If you have any questions send me an email colinmaher94@gmail.com :)